Hi all,

 Ideally, I think MontyExperiment could be improved in a couple of other ways while making it into a context manager.

-• move the config setup code from setup_experiment into a __init__ method so it happens on construction
+- move the config setup code from

-• move the dataset loading code into __enter__ or a separate method that can be called by __enter__ so we’re initializing things there.
+__enter__or a separate method that can be called by__enter__so we’re initializing things there. - move the dataset closing logic into

 Then to use it, it would change things to look like this: